K League: Champions

-Promotion-relegation playoffs
+Promotion-relegation play-offs

-The K League promotion-relegation playoffs were introduced in 2013 and are contested between the eleventh-placed team of the K League 1 and the runners-up of the K League 2.
+The K League promotion-relegation play-offs were introduced in 2013 and are contested between the eleventh-placed team of K League 1 and the runners-up of K League 2.
 The first leg is always played at the second division team's home ground, while the second leg is played at the first division team's home ground.
+Starting in 2022, another series was added between the tenth-placed team of K League 1 and the third-placed team of K League 2.

 Records and statistics

 K League officially includes records of K League 1, K League 2 and Korean League Cup in its statistics.

 Restriction of foreign players

 At the inception of the K League in 1983, only two Brazilian players made rosters.
 At the time, rules allowed each club to have three foreign players and that the three could also play simultaneously in a game.
 From the 1996 season, each team had five foreign players among whom three could play in a game at the same time.
-Since 1999, foreign goalkeepers are banned from the league because South Korean clubs excessively employed foreign goalkeepers after watching Valeri Sarychev's performances at that time.
-In 2001 and 2002, the limit on foreign players was expanded seven but only three could play in a game at the same time.
-The limit was lower to five in 2003, four in 2005, and three in 2007.
+In 1999, foreign goalkeepers were banned from the league because South Korean clubs excessively employed foreign goalkeepers after watching Valeri Sarychev's performances at that time.
+In 2001 and 2002, the limit on foreign players was expanded to seven but only three could play in a game at the same time.
+The limit was lowered to five in 2003, four in 2005, and three in 2007.
 Since 2009, the number of foreign players went back up to four per team, including a slot for a player from AFC countries.
-Since 2020, Southeast Asian players can be registered under the ASEAN Quota.
+Between 2020 and 2024, Southeast Asian players could be registered under the ASEAN Quota.
+The prohibition of foreign goalkeepers was abolished in 2025, and they will be able to play in the league since 2026.